LoicKonan/2143-OOP-Konan/Assignments/A07/README.md

 #### Description

-To use Object Oriented Programming mindset to design the classes.
-A process of Object-Oriented analysis:
+To use **Object Oriented Programming** mindset to clarify what we need to implement, what classes are needed, and how those classes are related and finally to specifies how they will carry out their resposibilities.

 #### Dry (Don't Repeat Yourself)